Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

 \section{The stack of arithmetic Langlands parameters}

-In this section, we apply the constructions from the previous section to understanding the moduli space of Langlands parameters.
-The picture is relatively well understood in the local ($\ell\neq p$) case, which will be discussed in \S \ref{S: Loc}-\ref{SS: SPI}.
-Much less can be said in the global field case, but we are still able to construct the moduli space in the global function field case in \S \ref{SS: glob par}.
+In this section, we apply the constructions from the previous section to understand the moduli space of Langlands parameters.
+The situation is relatively well understood in the local case ($\ell\neq p$), which will be discussed in \S \ref{S: Loc}-\ref{SS: SPI}.
+Much less can be said in the global field case; however, we are still able to construct the moduli space in the global function field case in \S \ref{SS: glob par}.